- Bachelor’s degree from a regionally accredited institution in the U.S.

 Upon completion of the CASPA application, a supplemental application must be submitted along with a professional photo and $50 application fee.
 The supplemental application opens in April and closes on October 1.

-Once the Admissions Committee reviews completed applications (CASPA and supplemental application), candidates who meet the minimum requirements will be prompted by email with instructions to complete a situational judgement assessment ($20).
+Once the Admissions Committee reviews completed applications (CASPA and supplemental application), candidates who meet the minimum requirements will be prompted by email with instructions to complete a situational judgment assessment ($20).

 Interviews are offered as completed applications are received.
 Applicants are strongly advised to apply as early as possible.
 The interview process begins late August and concludes when the class is seated.
 All applicants will be notified of admissions decisions no later than January 15.